periode/thesis/aesthetics.md

 beauty as a lack of ambiguity, as efficient achievement of an aim (aim of frustration/clarity/imagination)

-whether or not the computer understands is not an aesthetic problem, but an engineering problem.
+whether or not the computer understands is not an aesthetic problem, but an engineering problem. **BUT** there are beauties in engineering

 ## general aesthetics